webmachine/webmachine-ruby/README.md

 behaviors that are encapsulated in Webmachine assume that no modifications are done to requests or response outside of Webmachine.

+## A Note about Reel and MRI <2

+The [Reel](https://github.com/celluloid/reel) adapter might fail with a `SystemStackError` on MRI (< 2.0) due to its limited fiber stack size.
+The only known solution is to switch to JRuby, Rubinius or MRI 2.0.

 ## Getting Started

 The first example defines a simple resource that doesn't demo the